-What types of articles are most likely to get published in BizEd?
+What types of feature articles are most likely to get published in BizEd?

 We look for three kinds of articles: